 By choosing links in the left column of this page, you will see detailed information about the governance system and the councils that make up the system.
 All members of the college community are invited and encouraged to contribute to the governance system by contacting the representatives of their stakeholder groups (students, classified staff, faculty, and managers).
-E-mail addresses are posted at each council's membership page.
+See the membership list for the council representatives.

 The governance system is in development during the 2004-05 academic year.
 The goal of developing a governance system was established when the college board decided to govern by policy.
 The concepts shaping the system were agreed upon by a task force that worked during the 2003-04 academic year.
 In April 2004, the college board authorized the president to proceed with developing the governance system to implement the concepts.
 The system is based on the Board of Education Policy BP325.